7 Side Effects of Juicing (Updated for 2024)

 1. Immediate Weight Loss

+You can see one of the most predictable side effects to juicing on your bathroom scale.
 Even if you only replace one meal each day with your latest juice recipe, you’ll cut calories and begin a calorie deficit.
 Instead of eating cheeseburgers, pizzas or sandwiches, you’ll replace those processed foods and calories with fresh, water-based juices.

 Juicing causes immediate weight loss because it creates a calorie deficit that causes the body to burn extra fat for energy.
 As these fat-storing cells empty, you’ll also lose water weight and notice that you don’t feel bloated anymore.